 Dr. Ando received the Distinguished Alumni Service Award from Indiana University in 1976 and an LL.D. from the same institution in 1980.
 He established the IU Alumni Club of Japan and served as president from 1964-1981.

+The award will be based on academic merit and financial need, with preference to students who demonstrate an interest in U.S.-Japan relations.
 Applicants to the Nanzan program will be automatically considered for this award, which will average $1,000 for the student's period of study.